matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/export-data/select-into-outfile.md

     -> INTO OUTFILE '/root/test.csv';
 ```

 You can change the output format using various options to indicate how to quote and delimit columns and records.
-Using the following code to export the tutorial_tbl table in a CSV format with CRLF-terminated lines:
+Using the following code to export the *TEST* table in a CSV format with CRLF-terminated lines:

 ```
 mysql> SELECT * FROM TEST INTO OUTFILE '/root/test.csv'